The National Domestic Violence Hotline is available 24/7. You can chat online or call 1-800-799-7233.

 Violence against a partner or a child is a crime in all states.
 While abuse mostly happens against girls and women, it can happen to boys and men.
 The National Coalition Against Domestic Violence reports that members of the LGBTQ community could be more likely to fall victim to domestic violence than heterosexuals.
-Abuse happens to people of all races, ages, incomes and religions.
+Abuse happens to people of all races, ages, incomes, and religions.
 People who are hurt by their partners, parents, or guardians do not cause the abuse.
 Alcohol and drugs do not cause abuse, although they can make the violence worse.

 Path to improved health

 If you or your children are in an abusive relationship, talk to your doctor.
 Your doctor can treat any medical problem related to the abuse, provide support, and recommend additional support.
 Also, call an emergency shelter and ask about counseling and support groups for you and your children.
 Nurses, social workers, and other health care professionals can help.

 Things to consider

 If you or your children are being abused, the first thing you should do is get to safety.
 Go to a safe place, such as the home of a friend, family member, or an emergency shelter.
 Take your children with you.
 Call the police if you think you can’t leave home safely.
 Call the police if you want to bring charges against your abuser.

 If possible, take house keys, money, and important papers when you leave.
 Do not use drugs or alcohol.
 You need to be alert in a crisis.
 The staff members at emergency shelters can help you file for a court order of protection.